 Seth Rogen and Charlize Theron star in Long Shot.
 Lionsgate

-The US Presidential election is now right around the corner and it would be quite understandable if you wanted to take your mind off it entirely.
+The US Presidential election is now over and it would be quite understandable if you wanted to take your mind off it entirely.
 However, if you're open to a light-hearted take on what could be one of the defining moments of our lifetime, consider this romantic comedy that pairs the ever-loveable Seth Rogen with Academy Award winner Charlize Theron.

 The story follows journalist Fred Flarsky (Rogen), who unexpectedly reunites with his childhood crush, Charlotte Field (Theron), as she happens to be running for President.
 Alas, she's trailing in the polls, prompting her to bring Fred aboard the campaign to be the voice of ordinary people outside of her political bubble – much to the chagrin of Charlotte's long-serving staffers.